-The CGS PhD Careers Pathways project seeks to help universities collect data regarding the career pathways of PhDs that can be used to improve the educational experiences and career preparation of students.
+The CGS PhD Careers Pathways project seeks to help graduate schools collect data regarding the career pathways of PhDs that can be used to improve the educational experiences and career preparation of PhD students.
 This project has evolved through several phases.
-A feasibility study (2014) identified the need for more granular PhD career pathways information.
-An instrument design phase (2015 - 2016) resulted in two survey instruments, one for current PhD students on career aspirations, and the other for PhD alumni on career pathways.
+A feasibility study (2014) identified the need for more granular PhD career pathways information (Allum, Kent & McCarthy, 2014).
+An instrument design phase (2015 - 2015) resulted in two survey instruments, one for current PhD students on career aspirations, and the other for PhD alumni on career pathways.